256dpi/fire/README.md

 ### Basics

-Controllers are declared by creating an instance of the `Controller` type and providing a reference to the `Model`:
+Controllers are declared by creating a `Controller` and providing a reference to the `Model`:

 ```go
 postsController := &fire.Controller{